Single-board Computers/Computing

 RPi 4B with the amazing Argone One case.
 A desktop SBC is practically more cabling than computer board.

-RPI 4B with a full-body heat sink/case.
+RPI 4B with a full-body heat sink/case

 RPi 4B with a full-body heat sink/case acting as a Pi Hole server.
 The fans are disconnected because this setup doesn't run hot enough to need them, this configuration is not smart enough to start and stop the fans on demand, and i don't want them running full-time.